mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 If you want to discover more about groups, [go to the groups documentation](/development_suite/identity-and-access-management/manage-groups.md#managing-company-groups).

-::: info
+:::info
-If you want to find out how to best manage your users according to your business needs, you can have a look at these [use cases](#how-to-best-manage-your-users) where we show you both individual and group access management.
+If you want to find out how to best manage your users according to your business needs, you can have a look at these [use cases](/development_suite/identity-and-access-management/manage-users.md#how-to-best-manage-your-users) where we show you both individual and group access management.
 :::

 #### Service account role management